 - Not brushing your teeth at 45 angle: Angle your toothbrush this way allows you to get the brush bristles in between tooth surfaces, braces, and underneath the gum.
 Your braces in Surrey have a lot of tiny crevices to accumulate plaque, so remember to brush thoroughly to get your teeth as clean as possible

 - Not brushing the inside portion of your teeth: Just because they can’t be seen by others, doesn’t mean plaque doesn’t live there

 - Not changing your toothbrush regularly: Once your toothbrush starts looking like it’s been used too much (the bristles are no longer straight) or it’s been 3 months, it’s time to change your toothbrush.
 If your toothbrush gets worn out before then, you may be brushing too hard!

 - Brushing too hard: You do not need to scrub your teeth like scrubbing a dirty frying pan to clean them.
-Brushing too hard will not only harm your gum (recessions), but will actually damage your tooth surface also!
+Brushing too hard will not only harm your gum (recessions), but will damage your tooth surface also!

 When you go for your regular braces appointments, take the opportunity to get a really good clean of your teeth when your wires come off.
-During this time, it will be the easiest to clean your teeth because you have less obstructions.
+During this time, it will be the easiest to clean your teeth because you have fewer obstructions.